hoodiehq/hood.ie/README.md

-Hood.ie: the Website for the Hoodie Open Source Project
+Hood.ie: The Website for the Hoodie Open Source Project
 ==================

 ## Getting started